Abu Dhabi Virtual Licence

 How to apply?

-Dubai Economy along with other Dubai government entities launched the Dubai Virtual Commercial City programme (VCC) which will enable entrepreneurs and freelancers across the world to start a virtual company in the UAE even if they do not live in the UAE.
+Department of Economy and Tourism- Dubai along with other Dubai government entities launched the Dubai Virtual Commercial City programme (VCC) which will enable entrepreneurs and freelancers across the world to start a virtual company in the UAE even if they do not live in the UAE.
 That means a person without a residence visa or permit can conduct a business in the UAE.
 He just needs to apply for the Virtual Company Licence.

 Who can apply for the Virtual Company Licence?